-Instead, the cons merely serve as a guide for understanding the intended audience.
+Instead, the cons merely serve as a GUIDE for understanding the intended audience.

-Still, this Beyerdynamic DT 770 pro 250 ohms review should ultimately be seen as a glowing recommendation for anyone who mixes or masters music.
+Still, this Beyerdynamic DT 770 Pro 250 Ohms review should ultimately be seen as a glowing recommendation for anyone who mixes or masters music.

 That is not to say that these headphones would perform poorly in that context, but the high impedance will definitely limit the source hardware to get the most out of them.

-Regardless, whether the source provides enough power to truly push these headphones or not, you will note how clear everything sounds on the DT 770 Pro.
+Regardless of whether the source provides enough power to truly push these headphones or not, you will note how clear everything sounds on the DT 770 Pro.

-It is even entirely possible that you learn to love a song you once hated due to its refined complexity!
+It’s even entirely possible that you learn to love a song you once hated due to its refined complexity!

-Regardless the result of your subjective experience, the one thing you will not be able to deny is that the sound is as true as you have ever heard.
+Regardless of the result of your subjective experience, the one thing you will not be able to deny is that the sound is as true as you have ever heard.

-However, these headphones do have a tendency to lean more towards a brighter sound as opposed to dark — which is another reason they may not be ideal for casual listening.
+However, these headphones do have a tendency to lean more towards a brighter sound as opposed to dark — which I think is another reason they may not be ideal for casual listening.

-However, for a pair of studio or monitor headphones that are generally expected to be worn for hours on end days at a time–especially if you are a professional or semi-professional music producer, comfort is almost as important as sound quality.
+For a pair of casual headphones, comfort will often be important.
+However, for a pair of studio or monitor headphones that are generally expected to be worn for hours on end days at a time (especially if you’re a professional or semi-professional music producer), comfort is almost as important as audio quality.

-Not really, but then again…almost.
+Well, not really, but then again…almost.

-For one, the circumaural cup design is large enough to cover your ears without being so large that the headphones sag.
+When it comes to the DT 770 Pro, I don’t find this to be an issue at all.
+For one, the circumaural design of the ear cups is large enough to cover your ears without being so large that the headphones sag.

+On top of that, the headband uses steel springs that provide a secure but not tight 3.5 N of pressure.
 Finally, the DT 770 Pro comes with both a set of PVC cups as well as a set of silky, smooth velour cups.